sung-won-kim/sung-won-kim.github.io/_news/FEDKDD24.md

 related_posts: false
 ---

-A paper got accepted at <a href='https://fedkdd.github.io'>KDD 2024 Workshop on Federated Learning</a>.
+A paper got accepted at <a href='https://fedkdd.github.io'>KDD 2024 Workshop on Federated Learning</a> (Oral, Best Paper).